Blandaren123/toysstore/README.md

 # Futures implement
   * A system to keep track of how many products you have and when something is out of stock
-  * A comment system so people can give comment about the products

 # Typography and color scheme
 - Color: white, black and big backgorund for homepage